SED degree requirements

 Test and evaluation

-Key competencies: Modern null hypothesis testing, quantitative analysis and statistics and value of information analysis
+Key competencies: Modern null hypothesis testing, quantitative analysis, statistics and value of information analysis.

 Sample courses: